Empirical Computation: Prompting versus Programming

 \section{Abstract}

 Large Language Models (LLMs) can solve \emph{any} computational problem \emph{without} an algorithm in a runtime \emph{independent} of the computational complexity of that problem.
 Instead of specifying precisely how to solve problem instance using \emph{programming}, we ask an LLM or agent to solve the problem instance using \emph{prompting}.
 Outputs are sampled from a distribution rather than generated procedurally.

-In this vision paper, we explore the challenges and opportunities of a form of computation that employs an empirical (rather than a formal) approach, where the solution of a computational problem is returned as empirically most likely (rather than necessarily correct).
-We call this approach as \emph{empirical computation} and observe that its capabilities and limits \emph{cannot} be understood within the classic, rationalist framework of computation.
-Hence, we appeal to the software engineering community to develop the foundations and techniques required to analyze the properties of empirical computation as it generates solutions to computational problems: How can we analyze and improve the correctness of LLMs solving a computational problem in the general, in the problem-specific, or in the instance-specific?
+In this vision paper, we explore the challenges and opportunities of this new form of computation and observe that its capabilities and limits \emph{cannot} be understood within the classic, rationalist framework of computation.
+Hence, we appeal to the software engineering (SE) community to develop the foundations and techniques required to analyze the properties of this ``empirical computation'' as it generates solutions to computational problems: How can we analyze and improve the correctness of LLMs solving a computational problem in the general, in the problem-specific, or in the instance-specific?

-While we take a very broad view of "computational problem", a classic, well-studied example is \emph{sorting}: Given a set of $n$ numbers, return these numbers sorted in ascending order. \begin{itemize}[leftmargin=0.45cm,itemsep=0.1cm] \item To run a classical, ``\emph{formal computation}``, we might first think about a \emph{specific} algorithm (e.g., merge sort) to solve the problem before developing a \emph{specific} program that implements it.
-The program will expect the input to be given in a \emph{specific} format, type, or data structure (e.g., unsigned 32-bit integers).

-In software engineering, we have many approaches to analyze the correctness of such programs.
-From complexity theory, we know that there exists no correct program that can solve the average instance of the sorting problem faster than $O(n\log n)$. \item In contrast, to run an \emph{empirical computation}, we might directly ask a large language model (LLM) to solve \emph{any} computational problem (which can be stated informally in natural language) and provide the input in \emph{any} format (e.g., negative numbers written as Chinese characters).
-There is no (problem-specific) program that could be analyzed for correctness.
-Also, the time it takes an LLM to return an answer is entirely \emph{independent} of the computational complexity of the problem that is solved. \end{itemize}